 Khao Yai National Park is located about 2.5 hours north of Bangkok and is one of Thailand’s best national parks.
-Established in 1962, it was Thailand’s first national park, and it’s now a UNESCO World Heritage site.
+Established in 1962, it was Thailand’s first national park and is now even a UNESCO World Heritage site.

-I’d always heard great things about the park, but despite living in Thailand for several years, had never managed to get there.
-When I played tour guide a few weeks ago to a friend from Boston, I used that as my excuse to finally make it there.
+I’d always heard great things about the park while I lived in the country.
+Despite living in Thailand for several years, I never managed to get there.
+But, luckily a got to play tour guide to a friend from Boston on a recent visit and used that as my excuse to finally make it there.

 I can’t believe it took me so long.

 Our guide seemed to be an expert in everything, showing us all the insects, talking about the life cycle of bats, and even giving us a soil lesson on the composition of the dirt and how bat guano can be used to make explosives.
-It was all fascinating.
-He knew quite a bit and spoke excellent English, something very rare on tours in Thailand.
 Usually, tour guides in Thailand are just ushers, walking you from place to place, discussing very little, letting you take your photos, and then moving on.
 But this guide knew it all and was able to explain the history and zoology of not only this cave but the whole region.

 We spent the following day back in the park for a full day of hiking through the jungle and trying to spot wildlife.
 Our day began with bird watching, followed by a five-hour trek through the jungle.
-We spotted a lot of birds throughout the day, including the Great Hornbill, which has a wing span over two meters wide.
+We spotted a lot of birds throughout the day, including the Great Hornbill, which has a wingspan over two meters wide.
 Monkeys hovered on the side of the road, and gibbons swung through the trees.
 As we made our way through the jungle, it became clear to me we were the only group on this trail, allowing us extra personal time with the animals.
-Usually in northern Thailand you see a lot of tour groups, so it was nice to finally get somewhere where we could be alone with nature.
+Usually, in northern Thailand, you see a lot of tour groups on the trails, so it was nice to finally get somewhere where we could be alone with nature.

 The monsoon season kicked in about halfway through our trek, pouring down an ocean of water on us as we made our way back to the car.
-As a souvenir, a leech attached itself to my hand, though I quickly burnt it off.
-They don’t hurt, but it takes a long time for the wound to heal.
-I was bleeding for quite a long time.
 The rain abated just as we hit the last few waterfalls, including the one Leonardo Di Caprio jumped off in the movie The Beach.

 Now, normally I never use Lonely Planet for accommodation recommendations.
 However, this time, I did (as did everyone else at the guest house).
 I must say that for once, Lonely Planet didn’t disappoint.
-Despite being in LP for years, the Greenhouse Guesthouse had not suffered in quality.
+Despite being in LP for years, the Greenleaf Guesthouse had not suffered in quality (and having been back since, I can say it’s still one of the best places to stay).
 Usually, press in a Lonely Planet book means higher prices and poorer quality.
 However, this place offered cheap accommodation, excellent food, reasonably priced tours, and very knowledgeable tour guides.
 If you ever go to Khao Yai, this place comes with my highest recommendation.
 I’d go back in a second.

 Get the In-Depth Budget Guide to Thailand!